-Winter in Wisconsin can be fun and exciting, but sometimes the conditions can become dangerous.
+Winter in Wisconsin can be fun and exciting, but sometimes weather conditions become dangerous.
 Winter storms can sweep through bringing high winds, large amounts of accumulating and drifting snow, ice, and extreme cold temperatures.
 Being prepared ahead of a storm will help you get through it safely.

-Assembling an emergency supply kit both at home and in your car during winter can save your life if there is a severe winter storm or extreme cold event that leaves you without power or stranded in a vehicle.
+Assembling an emergency supply kit for home and vehicle during winter can save your life if there is a severe winter storm or extreme cold event that leaves you without power or stranded in a vehicle.

-Protect yourself by wearing loose layers of clothing underneath a wind and weather resistant coat.
-Look for symptoms of hypothermia including shivering, exhaustion, confusion, and slurred speech.
+Protect yourself by wearing loose layers of clothing underneath a wind- and water-resistant coat.
+Look for symptoms of hypothermia—shivering, exhaustion, confusion, or slurred speech.

 Have furnaces checked annually for efficient and safe operation before the heating season arrives, and be sure to change your filters monthly.
-A winter weather service check-up for your vehicle by your auto service technician is a good idea.
-Weather forecasts often provide ample warning to prepare for an impending storm, blizzard, ice-storm, or extreme cold temperatures.
+Weather forecasts often provide ample warning time to prepare for an impending storm, blizzard, ice-storm, or extreme cold temperatures.
 If you know of someone who may not be aware of weather warnings, such as a person with a hearing loss, help by sharing the information.
-When a winter storm warning is issued, prepare for it by gathering items you may need if the power goes out in your home, such as:
+When a winter storm warning is issued, gather items you may need if the power goes out in your home:

 - Candles, matches

 - Hand cranked or battery operated radio

 - Cellular telephone (make sure that it is fully charged and keep it charged throughout the storm in case of loss of power)